Ughanze23/Msc-Cloud-devOps-Project/README.md

 # Msc-Cloud-devOpsSec-Project
-This repo holds Project i worked on during my Masters degree in National college of Ireland - Course (Cloud devOpsSec)
+Project i worked on during my Masters in Cloud computing degree at National college of Ireland - (Course: Cloud devOpsSec)